metaDMG-dev/metaDMG-cpp/README.md

 ```

 # Taxonomic resource files
-metaDMG-cpp can perform damage estimations on internal nodes within a taxonomy (e.g. species, genus and family level).
-In order to traverse up a taxonomic tree the program needs three files in NCBI taxonomy format.
-These can either be a custom taxonomy or simply rely on the NCBI taxonomy.
+metaDMG-cpp lca counts substitutions between read and reference on internal nodes within a taxonomy (e.g. species, genus and family level).
+To traverse up a taxonomic tree the program needs three files in NCBI taxonomy format.
+These can either be a custom taxonomy built as the NCBI taxonomy or simply rely on the NCBI taxonomy, or it can  be a combination.
+NOTE the taxonomy file shall reflect the version of the database you are using.
 ```
 # Downloading resource files for program from NCBI
 mkdir ncbi_tax_dmp;